Don’t touch that!

 Don’t throw the ball in the house.

 Don’t forget to put your school bag away.

-This is what some children hear from their parents all day.
+These are some of the phrases children may hear from their parents all day.

-Imagine how you’d feel if your partner, or neighbour or friend gave you a long list of don’ts everyday – it would put a huge strain on the relationship.
+Imagine how you’d feel if your partner, or neighbour or friend gave you a long list of don’ts everyday – it would put a huge strain on your relationship with them.
 If you’d have trouble coping with that as an adult, then why would we do it to our children?

 We learn by someone showing or telling us HOW to do something, rather than by saying don’t do it.
 We need to tell children what we want them TO DO rather than what not to do.

 In the above examples, you can change them around into a positive statement of what they need to do, such as:

 Play with this instead – let me show you….